thundergolfer/uni/README.md

 ---

-This documentation system exists to provide a few features that I think are important to great technical documentation:
+This documentation system exists as an experiment in providing a few features that I am coming to believe help ensure great technical documentation:

 1. **Code updates and any required changes to relevant documentation can be completed in _one workflow_, a pull request.**
     * No jumping into [_Confluence_](https://www.atlassian.com/software/confluence) once a pull request is merged.